korpling/pepperModules-GenericXMLModules/README.md

     genericXml.importer.artificialSStruct= true

-results in a SToken object overlapping the primary data "a sample" and a SStructure object dominating the SToken object.
+is mapped to an SToken object overlapping the primary data "a sample" and a SStructure object dominating the SToken object.

 > **Note**
 >